 Image of Scope 1 and 2 reductions

-*If there are changes in the reduction level of prerequisites due to social conditions, the emission reduction target may be reviewed.
+*If there are changes in the national reduction level and prerequisites due to social conditions, the emission reduction target may be reviewed.

 The boundary shall be domestic Group companies (additional responses in overseas Group companies will be considered)